- It is used to lower bad cholesterol and raise good cholesterol (HDL).

 - A heartbeat that does not feel normal.

 - Not able to pass urine or change in how much urine is passed.

 - This drug may cause muscle pain, tenderness, or weakness.
 Sometimes, a very bad muscle problem may happen that may lead to kidney problems.
 Rarely, deaths have happened in people who get these problems when taking drugs like this one.
-Call your doctor right away if you have muscle pain, tenderness, or weakness that is not normal (with or without fever or feeling out of sorts).
-Call your doctor right away if you have muscle signs that last after your doctor has told you to stop taking this drug.
+Call the doctor right away if your child has muscle pain, tenderness, or weakness that is not normal (with or without fever or feeling out of sorts).
+Call the doctor right away if your child has muscle signs that last after the doctor has told you to stop giving this drug.

 - Belly pain.

 - Signs of a common cold.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.